taylorthurlow/thurlow.io/_posts/2019-12-12-openssl-with-homebrew-on-macos.markdown

 brew install openssl
 ```

 It's going to depend on when you're following this guide, but the `openssl` package in Homebrew is likely an [alias](https://en.wikipedia.org/wiki/Aliasing_(computing)) for an OpenSSL package with a specific version number.
-Currently, `openssl` is a package alias for the `openssl@1.1` package.
+Currently, `openssl` is an alias for the `openssl@1.1` package.
 This is totally fine, but you'll need to know what the package name is (it might not be `openssl@1.1` if it's been updated since I wrote this).

 You can check the real package name with `brew info openssl | head -n 1`.
 When I run this command, I get: